Veterinary Medicine: At a Glance

-Veterinary medicine has often lagged behind human medicine, but that is changing as we recognize the benefits of performing clinical trials in companion animals.
+Veterinary patients often lack access to cutting edge medical technology, but that is changing as we recognize the benefits of performing clinical trials in companion animals.
 Our dogs and cats are exposed to the same environmental stimuli that we are, and develop many of the same diseases in a far more natural way than laboratory animals.
 Veterinary trials make new innovative therapies available for family pets, while simultaneously collecting data that can be used to advance human medicine.

 Focused Ultrasound for Veterinary Applications

 Focused ultrasound offers several advantages over traditional treatments like surgery and radiation.
 It is noninvasive, which reduces the risk of infection and eliminates the need for stitches and the Elizabethan collar.
 Focused ultrasound can be used to ablate tissue or enhance the local delivery of therapeutic drugs.
 Because there is no ionizing radiation involved, treatments can be repeated if needed.
-Focused ultrasound has many potential applications in veterinary medicine, including tumor destruction, drug delivery, pain relief, and noninvasive spaying.
+Focused ultrasound has many potential applications in veterinary medicine, including tumor destruction, drug delivery, and neuromodulation.